 - Cuba FAQ

 - Contact us with your Questions

-Cuban currency and Cuban money are unique.
-Plus, in Cuba you've got to use cash so it's best to understand the money you're using.
-There are two currencies: the Cuban Peso Nacional (CUP) and the Cuban Convertible Peso (CUC).
-Here's a breakdown of everything you need to know about Cuban money and how to make sure you have enough money while traveling.
+There are two Cuban currencies: the Cuban Peso Nacional (CUP) and the Cuban Convertible Peso (CUC).
+Here's a breakdown of everything you need to know about money in Cuba and how to make sure you have enough money while traveling.

 CUP - Cuban Peso Nacional

 The Cuban Peso Nacional (aka Moneda Nacional) is the national Cuban currency, used primarily by locals in Cuba.
 The exchange rate fluctuates, but is typically around 25 CUP per $1USD.
 Although foreigners aren't supposed to use CUP, it's not illegal and it is helpful to exchange some of your money into CUP.
 As a traveler you might use this type of Cuban currency for street food, flea markets, collectivos, local peso restaurants, ice cream stands, or giving tips.

 Notes can be of 1, 3, 5, 10, 20, 50, and 100 pesos.
 Coins can be of 1, 5, and 20 centavos.
 There are other coins of 1 and 3 pesos.
 There are 100 centavos in 1 peso.

 CUC - Cuban Convertible Peso